Charles Mason: Early career

 While employed at the Greenwich Observatory, Mason became familiar with Professor Tobias Mayer's Tables of the Moon.
 The Lunar Tables were designed to solve the problem of determining longitude at sea, a challenge that frustrated scientists and navigators for decades.
 Mason worked throughout his life to perfect the Lunar Tables as a method of improving navigation at sea.
-In 1787, Mason's work was recognized, and he was awarded £750 (not the full prize of £10,000 to £20,000) by the Board of Longitude for his work on perfecting the Tables.
+In 1787, Mason's work was recognised, and he was awarded £750 (not the full prize of £10,000 to £20,000) by the Board of Longitude for his work on perfecting the Tables.

 1761 transit of Venus

 In 1761, Mason was assigned to travel to the island of Sumatra to observe the transit of Venus as part of an international effort to record data that would enable scientists to determine the distance from the Earth to the Sun.
 Mason was joined by Jeremiah Dixon, a surveyor and amateur astronomer from Cockfield in the County of Durham.
-Owing to an attack by a French man-of-war, they did not reach their destination in time for the transit and were forced to record their observations from the Cape of Good Hope.
+Owing to an attack by a French Navy warship, they did not reach their destination in time for the transit and were forced to record their observations from the Dutch Cape Colony.
 On the way back from the Cape they visited St Helena where they made a series of observations with the astronomer Nevil Maskelyne.

 The Mason–Dixon line survey

 From November 1763 to 1768, Mason and Jeremiah Dixon established the boundary line between the American provinces of Pennsylvania and Maryland.
-Colonial surveyors had been unable accurately to establish the boundary due to their poor training and inadequate scientific instruments.
+Colonial surveyors had been unable to establish the boundary accurately due to their poor training and inadequate scientific instruments.
 Mason and Dixon, accompanied by a large party of assistants, established three important boundaries: (1) the south boundary line of Pennsylvania separating it from Maryland and Virginia; (2) the west boundary of the three lower counties of Pennsylvania (now Delaware) separating it from Maryland; and (3) the south boundary of the three lower counties.
-The pair also conducted a number of experiments for the Royal Society such as measuring a degree of longitude.
+The pair also conducted a number of experiments for the Royal Society such as measuring a degree of latitude.
 Mason's journal provides the most complete record of the survey and its progress.
 The journal includes his astronomical observations and personal notes about the American frontier environment and his experiences in colonial America.

 Mason and Dixon failed to measure the entire length of the south boundary of Pennsylvania as determined by its charter.
 In the summer of 1767, the surveying party crossed the Monongahela River and the Great Catawba War Path, violating a treaty limiting the westward expansion of English settlements.
 Not wishing to risk inciting native hostilities, Mason and Dixon were forced to return east after making their final observations at the crest of Brown's Hill.